-25. The Applicant received the portion of the assignment grant applicable to staff on temporary appointments in accordance with the mandate of the General Assembly, the Staff Regulations, Staff Rules and ST/AI/2010/4/Rev.1.
-He signed letters of appointment in which he accepted the terms and conditions of his employment contract as specified in the Staff Regulations and Staff Rules including staff rule 7.14(d).
+- 25. The Respondent submitted that the Application is not receivable as the Applicant failed to allege a breach of the Staff Regulations, Staff Rules or his terms of appointment and that he did not submit a request for management evaluation in a timely manner. - 26.
+From 1 July 2009, the General Assembly introduced three types of appointments where it decided that staff serving on TAs should not receive the same entitlements as staff members on FTAs. - 27.
+The Applicant received the entitlements to relocation grant applicable to staff on TAs in accordance with the mandate of the General Assembly, the Staff Regulations, Staff Rules and ST/AI/2010/4/Rev.1.
+He signed a letter of appointment in which he accepted the terms and conditions of his employment contract as specified in the Staff Regulations and Staff Rules including staff rule 7.15(h)(i).

-26. The Applicant entered into a settlement agreement concerning his claim that he should have been appointed to an FTA following the conduct of a selection exercise.
+- 28. The entitlements of staff on TAs are limited to the provision in staff rule 7.15(h)(i).
+ST/AI/2006/5 does not apply to the Applicant but to staff members who have appointments of one year or longer.
+The Applicant's appointment to Libya was on a TA of three month duration.
+Although his appointment was renewed, at no time was he appointed for one year or longer. - 29.
+Staff rule 7.15(h)(i) and section 11.1 (c) of ST/AI/2010/4/Rev.1 expressly regulate the rights of staff members appointed on TAs.
+In addition, the Information Circular on excess baggage states that the rate for assignments of less than one year and an unaccompanied shipment entitlement of 100 kilos is USD1,200 and is applicable to the Applicant's relocation to Canada. - 30.
+The Applicant entered into a settlement agreement concerning his claim that he should have been appointed to an FTA following the conduct of a selection exercise.
 His claim is not receivable since he has released the Organization from any liability for any failure not to appoint him to a fixed-term position.
-The Applicant is accordingly estopped from raising any issues concerning allegations of a right to appointment to a FTA in this case.

-27. The principles enunciated in Castelli UNDT/2009/075 upheld in 2010-UNAT-037 are irrelevant to the Applicant's case as is his reliance on Chen.

-28. The Applicant's reliance on the principle of "equal pay for equal work" has no application to his case as he is comparing his contractual rights with staff members who are under different contracts of employment.
+The Applicant is accordingly estopped from raising any issues concerning allegations of a right to appointment to a FTA in this case. - 31.
+The principles enunciated in Castelli UNDT/2009/075 upheld in 2010-UNAT-037 are irrelevant to the Applicant's case as is his reliance on Chen. - 32.
+The Applicant's reliance on the principle of "equal pay for equal work" has no application to his case as he is comparing his contractual rights with staff members who are under different contracts of employment.
 Where a staff member is appointed to a TA, he or she does not fall within the same class of staff members as those appointed on FTAs.
 Equal treatment in these cases demands that in both instances, the contractual provisions of the respective contracts are enforced.

-29. The rationale in McCluskey, 2013-UNAT-332 applies in this case.
+- 33. The rationale in McCluskey, 2013-UNAT-332 applies in this case.
 As the Applicant was appointed on a temporary appointment, he does not fall within the same class of staff members as those appointed on a fixed-term appointment.
-He had been appointed in different circumstances under different rules.

-30. The Noblemaire principle is not applicable to the Applicant's claim as it does not cover entitlements such as assignment grants.

-31. For these reasons, the Respondent requests that the Application be dismissed.
+He had been appointed in different circumstances under different rules. - 34.
+The Noblemaire principle is not applicable to the Applicant's claim as it does not cover entitlements such as relocation grants. - 35.
+For these reasons, the Respondent requests that the Application be dismissed.